-These miniature replicas of our Model 3 "Hunter," Model 12 "Bowie," and Model 17 "Astro," (as illustrated on Page 2) are equipped with alligator-type clasps and make attractive and useful tie clips for the sportsman.
-Rhodium plated.
-State model desired ..... \$4.50 SHEATHS Our sheaths are shaped to fit each model and are hand crafted of the finest oil-tanned saddle leather, heavily stitched.
+POCKET HONE-Combination coarse and fine grit Carborundum type.
+Suitable for pocket, tackle box or sheath hone pocket.
+3" x 1 1/8" x 3/8" \$1.00 SHEATHS Our sheaths are shaped to fit each model and are hand crafted of the finest oil-tanned saddle leather, heavily stitched.
 They feature a three-ply stitch-protecting spline of leather around the sides and are so constructed that the point cannot pierce the stitching.
-The hones supplied with these sheaths are of excellent quality, combination fine and coarse grit Corborundum type, 3" x 7/8" x 3/8".
+The hones supplied with these sheaths are of excellent quality, combination fine and coarse grit Carborundum type, 3" x 1/8" x 3/8".
+Sheaths supplied with small or narrow-bladed knives will not accommodate a hone pocket.
 NOTE: The price listed for each of the knives illustrated in this catalogue includes the price of the appropriate sheath.
-The prices given on this page are intended primarily to illustrate the sheath that is supplied with each RANDALL MADE knife.
+The photographs on this page are intended primarily to illustrate the sheaths that are supplied with RANDALL MADE knives.
 However, for anyone who wishes to obtain a sheath alone, they are available for immediate delivery at the prices below.
 Please state length of blade for which sheath is intended.

 MODEL A Supplied with Models 1, 2, 3, 4, 5, 7, 11, 12 (6"), 19 and 20.

-With hone in pocket ..... \$5.00 Sheath supplied with Models 12 and 13 similar to above but larger.

-With hone in pocket ..... \$7.00 (On 4 1/2" and 5" sheaths, the keeper strap snaps around the handle instead of diagonally as illustrated.)
-MODEL B Supplied with Models 2 (5"), 8, 10 and 13 (6").

-With hone ..... \$3.50 MODEL C Supplied with Models 14, 15, 17 and 18.
+With hone in pocket \$6.00 Sheath supplied with Models 12 and 13 similar to above but larger.
+With hone in pocket \$8.50 (On 4 1/2" and 5" sheaths, the keeper strap snaps around the handle instead of diagonally as illustrated.)
+MODEL B Supplied with Models 2 (5"), 8, 10, 13 (6"), and 21.
+With hone \$4.50 MODEL C Supplied with Models 14, 15, 17 and 18.
 Especially designed under auspices of the U. S. Marine Corps for these knives.
 With hone in pocket.
-Fitted with arm and leg thongs ..... \$7.00 LEFT HANDED SHEATHS - Sheaths supplied with straight-bladed knives (Models 1, 2, 13, 14, 15, 16, 17 and 18) may be used either right or left-handed.
-For other models, we can have left-handed sheaths specially made ..... \$1.00 extra CUSTOM MADE SHEATHS - We can supply these hand-crafted sheaths to fit any knife.
+Fitted with arm and leg thongs \$8.50 LEFT HANDED SHEATHS-Sheaths supplied with straight-bladed knives (Models 1, 2, 13, 14, 15, 16, 17 and 18) may be used either right or left-handed.
+For other models, we can have left-handed sheaths specially made \$1.00 extra CUSTOM MADE SHEATHS-We can supply these hand-crafted sheaths to fit any knife.
 Send knife for fitting and quotation on price.
-FOR GI BELTS - We can supply brass "U" wires for adapting sheaths so they can be attached to GI type web belts. \$ .25 DEDUCTIONS - For those who wish to make their own sheaths or who otherwise do not want the sheaths illustrated above and normally supplied with RANDALL MADE knives, we will make deductions from the catalogue prices of the knives, as follows: Model A sheath for knife Model 12 (6") \$3.50; larger Models 12 and 13, \$5.00.
+FOR GI BELTS-The belt loops on our sheaths will fit GI web belts.
+However, we can also supply brass "U" wire for attaching sheath to web belt \$.25

+DEDUCTIONS-For those who wish to make their own sheaths or who otherwise do not want the sheaths illustrated above and normally supplied with RANDALL MADE knives, we make deductions from the catalogue prices of the knives, as follows: Model A sheath for knife Model 12 (6"), \$3.50; larger Models 12 and 13, \$5.00.
 Model A sheath for other knife models, \$3.50.
 Model B sheath, \$2.00.
 Model C sheath, \$5.00.
 HOW TO SHARPEN YOUR KNIFE Each RANDALL MADE knife is ground carefully by hand, and a section of knife blade when it leaves the grinder is something like Figure 1.
 The edge placed on the knife by the grinder, however, is useless for ordinary work.
 It is too fine and would break down easily.
 It must be strengthened by beveling the edge slightly on each side, as shown in Figure 2.
 (Bevels are exaggerated in the drawing to make them visible.)
 The beveled edge, produced by means of a hone, serves two purposes: It stiffens the edge, and sharpens it.